Crafting Short and Long-Term Goals for Kids

 Understanding the Differences: Short and Long-Term Goals for Kids

-Understanding the distinctions between short and long-term goals can profoundly affect your child's motivation and success in goal setting.
+Understanding the distinctions between short and long-term goals can greatly influence your child’s motivation and achievement in goal setting.
+Short-term goals can be accomplished within a few weeks or months, providing a quick boost of confidence and motivation.

-Long-term goals represent ambitious aims requiring sustained effort and unwavering commitment to achieve.
-Establishing these goals provides children with a profound sense of purpose and direction, enabling them to maintain motivation and focus on their objectives.
+Long-term goals are ambitious objectives that take sustained effort and commitment to accomplish.
+Setting these goals can give children a sense of purpose and direction, helping them stay motivated and focused on their goals.

 Teaching Children How to Set SMART Goals